 |Predictive analytics||Identifying at risk population, predicting future individual incident||Health/insurer groups maintain contact with at risk groups; individual providers reach out to centenarians at risk|

 Figure 2: Centenarian morning-in-the-life scenario enabled by technology

 At 101, Mrs. Johnson lives alone in an independent living community and walks without assistance.
 Each day she wakes with an amplified voice-enabled alarm clock that tells her the time and offers a tip from its smart assistant on what to wear, given the weather.
-She views her activity schedule for the day – and sees that she is scheduled to attend lunch and a play with a grandson.
-She always wears her attractive smart watch which measures her heart rate and would warn if she fell.
+She views her activity schedule for the day and sees that she is scheduled to attend lunch and a play with a grandson.
+She always wears her attractive smart watch, which measures her heart rate and would warn if she fell.
 Her path to the bathroom is lit by motion-sensing lighting and alerts a caregiver that she is up.
 She glances at the voice-enabled display showing messages, news and fun facts for the day – spoken aloud and displayed.
-Her vital signs from the watch are regularly transmitted to a nurse — Mrs. Johnson can expect a call from a nurse if vitals are out of range.
-Her daily stats are transmitted and aggregated because she is part of a study tracking wellbeing of centenarians.
+Her vital signs from the watch are regularly transmitted to a nurse and Mrs. Johnson can expect a call from a nurse if her vitals are out of range.
+Her daily stats are transmitted and aggregated because she is part of a study tracking the wellbeing of centenarians.
 Mrs. Johnson speaks a request for a ride pickup for later that day.
-She receives a call from her grandson, then walks to the dining room to meet friends for breakfast.
+She receives a call from her grandson then walks to the dining room to meet friends for breakfast.

 Laurie M. Orlov, a tech industry veteran, writer, speaker and elder care advocate, is the founder of Aging in Place Technology Watch — market research that provides thought leadership, analysis and guidance about technologies and services that enable boomers and seniors to remain longer in their home of choice.